 Please be assured that we remain committed to caring for your loved one, your family and you during these uncertain times.
 We know how important a funeral service can be and we are looking for solutions to maintain or create a new way of arranging these so that everyone can have the service or celebration of life that they deserve.

-As of 11th May 2020 there are no changes to the funeral service restrictions in the UK.
 For more information go to the National Association of Funeral Directors website

 When someone dies there are several things that you must do in the first few days - find out more here

 Based on current government guidelines we have adopted the following:

 - Funeral Arrangements – All arrangements will take place over the telephone or via email.